joakim/kay/README.md

 Cells are completely isolated from one another.
 A cell's local state is only accessible from the outside in a controlled manner through setters and getters.
 A cell simply _can not_ crash, any exceptions are handled internally.

-Cells are reference values with persistent data structures.
+Cells are reference types with persistent data structures.
 The receiver of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
 Mutating a cell creates a new version from that "view", based on structural sharing of its past versions.
 Cells in the same context may subscribe to each other's events, enabling reactivity.

+In short: A cell is the synthesis of an object, a block and a function, implemented as a reference type with built-in persistence.
 The runtime environment is the stem.

 <br/>